morawi-cg/Kubernetes-centos-vagrant/README2.md

 ```
 ## Docker persistent storage:

-#####Storage Testing:
+##### Storage Testing:
-'Loop-LVM' :for making files on local disk,(physical or virtual) act as strogage devices for the containers. useful for checking the compatibility issues and driver library issues.
+**Loop-LVM** :for making files on local disk,(physical or virtual) act as strogage devices for the containers. useful for checking the compatibility issues and driver library issues.

-#####Storage Live Implementation,(Production):
+##### Storage Live Implementation,(Production):
-'direct-lvm' Once all problems have been ioned out, the progress to building live systems should only be implemented vi direct-lvm.
+**direct-lvm** Once all problems have been ioned out, the progress to building live systems should only be implemented vi direct-lvm.
 Both systems use block access mode.

 The two moder use snapshot and thinprovisioning for container technology framework, components of that can be found in the Linux Kernel.

 Use Docker save to save container later on to an image, can use squash to make an image thinner.

-*****

 ```
 <https://docs.docker.com/storage/storagedriver/device-mapper-driver/>